• Home

 820 feet of track, 30 feet above the upper deck — this is the real deal, not a gimmick.

-I expected a gimmick.
-A marketing trick that looks great in photos but delivers a forgettable 30-second experience.
-The Ironcycle Test Run is not that.
+Our team expected a gimmick.
+A photo-friendly novelty that delivered a forgettable 30-second experience.
+Ironcycle Test Run is not that.

-You board a two-seater Iron Man motorcycle while F.R.I.D.A.Y. rattles off a rapid-fire safety briefing, and then you launch onto 820 feet of track sitting 30 feet above the upper deck.
-At certain points you're looking down at the pools and themed areas below, and out at the open ocean stretching to the horizon.
-The speed is legitimate, the turns are sharp, and there's a genuinely exhilarating moment where the track sweeps along the edge of the ship.
+You board a two-seater Iron Man motorcycle while F.R.I.D.A.Y. delivers a quick safety briefing, then launch onto 820 feet of track running 30 feet above the upper deck.
+At several points you are looking down at the pool decks and themed areas below, and out across open ocean.
+The speed is real, the turns are tighter than they look in marketing footage, and the sweep along the edge of the ship is genuinely exhilarating.
+For a cruise ship attraction, it is in a league of its own; for theme-park veterans, it is a fun mid-tier coaster — not a Magic Kingdom headliner.

 Pym Quantum Racers

 A family-friendly racing ride themed to the shrinking sequences from Ant-Man and the Wasp.
-You zip around an oversized toy-car track in Pym Tech mini-cars.
-The theming is clever — everything around you is "giant" because you've been shrunk to ant-size.
-It's lighter on thrills, and I noticed it ran quite slowly at times.
-Best suited for younger kids and families who want a low-intensity attraction.
+You zip around an oversized toy-car track in Pym Tech mini-cars while everything around you appears giant because you are "ant-sized."
+The theming is clever and kids genuinely love it.
+As a thrill ride for adults it is mild — and we have noticed the cars seem to run at a deliberately slower speed than the original concept art suggested.
+Best suited for younger children and parents who want a low-intensity attraction.

 Pym Quantum Racers Ant-Man themed ride on the Disney Adventure — guest in a mini-car on the track at Marvel Landing

-Everything around you is oversized because you've been shrunk to ant-size — clever theming that kids love.
+Everything around you is oversized because you have been shrunk to ant-size — clever theming that kids consistently love.

 Groot Galaxy Spin

-A spinning ride with Groot's awesome mix of tunes playing throughout.
-Genuinely fun for all ages, from toddlers to grandparents.
+A hub-and-spoke spinning ride with Groot's "awesome mix" of tunes playing throughout.
+Honestly fun for all ages, from toddlers to grandparents.
 Not intense, not scary, just joyful.
-The kind of ride that puts a smile on everyone's face.
+The ride that puts a smile on every face in the family photo.

 Groot Galaxy Spin ride at Marvel Landing on the Disney Adventure — families on spinning attraction with coaster behind